laravel/docs/homestead.md

 Sometimes you may wish to share what you're currently working on with coworkers or a  client.
 Vagrant has a built-in way to support this via `vagrant share`; however, this will not work if you have multiple sites configured in your `Homestead.yaml` file.

 To solve this problem, Homestead includes its own `share` command.
 To get started, SSH into your Homestead machine via `vagrant ssh` and run `share homestead.app`.
 This will share the `homestead.app` site from your `Homestead.yaml` configuration file.
-Of course, you may substitute any of your other configured sites for `homestead.app`.
+Of course, you may substitute any of your other configured sites for `homestead.app`:

-If you want to change the region, subdomain, or add any other Ngrok parameter you can do so by adding these after the first parameter like so `share homestead.app -region=eu -subdomain=laravel`.
-Which will change the Ngrok region to Europe and change the subdomain to `laravel`.
+    share homestead.app

 After running the command, you will see an Ngrok screen appear which contains the activity log and the publicly accessible URLs for the shared site.
+If you would like to specify a custom region, subdomain, or other Ngrok runtime option, you may add them to your `share` command:

+    share homestead.app -region=eu -subdomain=laravel

 > {note} Remember, Vagrant is inherently insecure and you are exposing your virtual machine to the Internet when running the `share` command.